Forest Christmas (Present)

 Bamboo crib from Taiwan (present)

 The figures are made of carved bamboo and the stable of bamboo and rice straw.
 This crib, which came to us from the Far East through the missions, is limited to the biblical actors.
-It is interesting because of its aesthetics (stylized figures, slit eyes) as well as because of the mainly used material (bamboo).
-The Asian origin of the dromedary and the red colour of the strings, which is a symbol of joy in this part of the world, should also be noted.
+It is interesting because of its aesthetics (stylized figures, slit eyes) as well as it's primary material (bamboo).
+The Asian origin of the dromedary and the red colour of the strings, which is a symbol of joy in this part of the world, is also worth mentioning.

 Creation of the apprentices of the Swiss Bethlehemite Workshop in Taidung (Taiwan)